Frequently asked questions on Living Wills

 According to reports, 70% of South Africa’s working population do not have a Will.
 When a loved one dies without a Will, the repercussions for the family can be devastating.

 Crafting a Living Will that’s legally sound and in line with South Africa’s tax laws helps to ensure your loved ones are left financially independent and that your assets go to them upon your death.
-It also enables you to express your wishes on how your estate should be divided once you’re gone and who will take of your minor children.
-That’s why it’s one of the most important documents you will ever craft in your life.
+It also enables you to express your wishes on how your estate should be divided once you’re gone and who will take care of your minor children.
+That’s why a Will is one of the most important documents you will ever craft in your life.

 What to know about Living Wills

 Here are eight questions and answers around living wills:

 - Why do I need a Living Will?

 - What happens if I die without a Will?

 - Why do I need to appoint an executor?

 - What can make a Will invalid?

 - How often should I review my Living Will?